paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-040-leave.md

 In subsection (e), the words “before or after August 9, 1946” and section 31a(a) (words after semicolon in 9th sentence) of existing title 37 are omitted as executed.

 #### Amendments
+2025—Subsec. (h)(1)(B)(iii).
+Pub.
+L. 119–60 added cl. (iii).

+2024—Subsec. (k).
+Pub.
+L. 118–159, in introductory provisions, substituted “, while on active duty, gives birth, loses a pregnancy, or has a stillbirth,” for “gives birth while on active duty” and “such birth, loss of pregnancy, or stillbirth” for “such birth”.

 2023—Subsec. (h)(2)(D).
 Pub.
 L. 118–31, § 1722(d)(1)(A)(i), added subpar.
 (D).

 Subsec. (h)(5)(B), (6).
 Pub.
 L. 118–31, § 1722(d)(1)(A)(ii), inserted “, or of the Space Force,” after “member of a reserve component”.